Ryan-Haig12/goals-graphql/README.md

 }
 ```

 You should recieve a response with a jwt token.
-To ensure registration worked:
+To ensure registration worked, run this query with your new jwt in the http headers:
 ```graphql
 query {
   getUser(email: "haigryan@gmail.com") {